|

 arching his eyebrows at the lumpy vintage Calvin Klein pillowcase tastefully

 peeping from my carryall, "Were you planning to sleep here?"
+Let the wiseacres

 jest.
 I had 3,000 miles for this mission - a quilting mission, the best